shuaiOKshuai/IPE/README.md

 For batch mode, there are another two files: <br>
 **SplitTestDatasetsIntoMultiFiles.py** : As there may be too many sequences(interactive paths structures) for the test data, you can filter the valid sequences out for test data, to save space. <br>
 **reorgnizeSubpaths.py** : As there may be too many subpaths between some node pairs, we need to filter the subpaths with max path number.

+# Note
+We also provided the sub-path generation code in one of our previous projects.
+Please see our project ProxEmbed (https://github.com/shuaiOKshuai/ProxEmbed; in the code, either symmetric or asymmetric is OK; we utilize the java code to prepare the data).
+In particular, in file https://github.com/shuaiOKshuai/ProxEmbed/blob/master/code/asymmetric/java%20-%20prepare%20data%20for%20model/Main.java, we conduct random walk to sample paths in line 23, and generate the sub-paths from the sampled paths in line 32.

 For more details, please refer to our paper.
 Thanks !